 CCTV and data protection

 If your business uses closed-circuit television (CCTV), you have a legal duty under the Data Protection Act to make sure that individuals' rights are protected.
-You must register with the Information Commissioner's Office (ICO) if your business operates CCTV.
-Failure to do so is a criminal offence and you could face a fine.
+You usually have to register with the Information Commissioner's Office (ICO) if your business operates CCTV.
+Failure to do may be a criminal offence and you could face a fine.
+See if you need to register with the ICO.

 CCTV operators must follow the correct procedures when they gather, store and handle images:

 - Individuals have the right to request images that you have recorded of them.
-You must provide these within 40 days and may charge up to £10.
+You must provide these within one calendar month.
+See the ICO's guidance on the right of access to personal data.

 - Release of CCTV images must be controlled and in line with the system's intended purpose.
 For example, if the system is intended to help prevent and detect crime, you can disclose images to law enforcement agencies.